sanderland/katrain/README.md

 The dots indicate how many points were lost by that move.

-* The colour indicates the size of the mistake according to kata
+* The colour indicates the size of the mistake according to KataGo
 * The size indicates if the mistake was actually punished.
 Going from fully punished at maximal size, to no actual effect on the score at minimal size.

 In short, if you are a weaker player you should mostly on large dots that are red or purple, while stronger players can pay more attention to smaller mistakes.
+If you want to hide some colours, you can do so under 'Configure Teacher'.

 #### AIs